NeuroTechX/ntx_slack_archive/neurotechedu.md

  >I'll join but might be a few mins late, running a subject now and it's going a bit slower than usual

+9/13/2017 2:43 PM

+ **sydneyneurotechx** :

+ >There should also be a number if you prefer to call in :slightly_smiling_face: